Mary Wickes: Career

 Wickes's first Broadway appearance was in Marc Connelly's The Farmer Takes a Wife in 1934 with Henry Fonda.
-She began acting in films in the late 1930s and was a member of the Orson Welles troupe on his radio drama The Mercury Theatre on the Air; she also appeared in Welles's film Too Much Johnson (1938).
-One of her earlier significant film appearances was in The Man Who Came to Dinner (1942), reprising her stage role of Nurse Preen.
+She began acting in films in the late 1930s and became a member of the Orson Welles troupe on his radio drama The Mercury Theatre on the Air; she also appeared in Welles's film Too Much Johnson (1938).
+One of her early film appearances was in The Man Who Came to Dinner (1942), reprising her stage role of Nurse Preen.

-A tall (5 ft 10 in) woman with a distinctive voice, Wickes would ultimately prove to be an adept comedienne.
+A tall (5 ft 10 in) woman with a distinctive voice, Wickes proved to be an adept comedienne.
 She attracted attention in Now, Voyager (1942) as the wisecracking nurse who helped Bette Davis's character during her mother's illness.
-She had already appeared earlier that year with Davis in The Man Who Came To Dinner, and joined her again six years later in June Bride.
-(Wickes and Davis also reteamed in 1965 when Wickes played a supporting role to Davis in a television pilot, The Decorator.)
+She appeared earlier that year with Davis in The Man Who Came to Dinner and joined her six years later in June Bride.
+Wickes and Davis reteamed in 1965 when Wickes played a supporting role to Davis in a television pilot titled The Decorator.)

 In 1942, she also had a large part in the Abbott and Costello comedy Who Done It?
 She continued playing supporting roles in films during the next decade, usually playing wisecracking characters.
 A prime example was her deadpan characterization of the harassed housekeeper in the Doris Day vehicles On Moonlight Bay and By the Light of the Silvery Moon, a character type she would repeat in the holiday classic White Christmas (1954), starring Bing Crosby, Danny Kaye, Rosemary Clooney, and Vera-Ellen.
 She played similar roles in two later movies with Rosalind Russell in the 1960s: The Trouble with Angels and Where Angels Go, Trouble Follows.

-Wickes moved to the new medium of television in 1949, starring in the title role of a Westinghouse Studio One version of Mary Poppins.
-In the 1950s, Wickes played the warm yet jocular maid Katie in the Mickey Mouse Club serial Annette and regular roles in the sitcoms Make Room for Daddy and Dennis the Menace.
-She also played the part of a ballet teacher, Madame Lamond, in the I Love Lucy episode "The Ballet" (1952).
+Wickes moved to television in 1949, starring in the title role of a Westinghouse Studio One version of Mary Poppins.
+In the 1950s, Wickes played the warm, jocular maid Katie in the Mickey Mouse Club serial Annette and regular roles in the sitcoms Make Room for Daddy and Dennis the Menace.
+She also played the part of a ballet teacher in the I Love Lucy episode "The Ballet" (1952).
 Wickes also served as the live-action reference model for Cruella De Vil in Walt Disney's One Hundred and One Dalmatians (1961), and played Mrs. Squires in the film adaptation of Meredith Willson's The Music Man (1962).
 In 1953, Wickes played Martha the housekeeper to Ezio Pinza's character in the short-lived Bonino.
-In 1954–55, she played Alice on The Halls of Ivy, starring Ronald Colman.
+In 1954–1955, she played Alice on The Halls of Ivy, starring Ronald Colman.